 History

 In 1917, the Russian army found itself in a deep crisis.
-Amidst the ongoing war, successive governments required unconventional methods to maintain combat readiness and revive military spirit.
+Amidst the ongoing war, the successive governments required unconventional methods to maintain combat readiness and revive the military spirit.
 The response to the crisis was the concept of a volunteer revolutionary army, which was supposed to inspire regular units of conscripts and eventually replace them as the foundation for the armed forces.
-Read about the outcome of this experiment in the article by historian Konstantin Tarasov.
+To find out how this experiment ended, read the article by historian Konstantin Tarasov.